grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/01 Executors/06 ramping-arrival-rate.md

 Based upon our test scenario inputs and results:

-* We've defined 4 stages for a total test duration of 9 minutes.
+* The configuration defines 4 stages for a total test duration of 9 minutes.
 * Stage 1 maintains the `startRate` iteration rate at 300 iterations started per minute for 1 minute.
 * Stage 2 ramps _up_ the iteration rate linearly from the *stage 1* of 300 iterations started per minute, to the target of 600 iterations started per minute over a 2-minute duration.
 * Stage 3 maintains the *stage 2* iteration rate at 600 iterations started per minute over a 4-minute duration.
 * Stage 4 ramps _down_ the iteration rate linearly to the target rate of 60 iterations started per minute over the last two minutes duration.
-* Changes to the iteration rate are performed by k6, adjusting the number of VUs as necessary from `preAllocatedVUs` to a maximum of `maxVUs`.
+* Changes to the iteration rate are performed by k6, adjusting the number of VUs
 * The script waits for a period of time (defined by the `gracefulStop` option) for iterations to finish.
-It won't start new iterations during the `gracefulStop` period.
+It doesn't start new iterations during the `gracefulStop` period.
-* The script will run the `teardown()` function (if specified) before exiting.
 * Our example performed, 4020 iterations over the course of the test.

 ## Get the stage index